 James Douglas and Frances Ermatinger travelled with the Express as far as The Dalles, in Douglas’s case, and Fort Okanogan, in Ermatinger’s case.
 Sam Black was in charge at Fort Nez Perces, Archibald McDonald at Kamloops, John Warren Dease at Spokane House, a man named Mackenzie was in charge of Rocky Mountain House, and Fisher — was this Henry Fisher, Jr.?, of Fort Assiniboine, was left in charge of Edmonton House while Chief Factor John Rowand went out with the Saskatchewan Brigades.
+(Yes, this has been confirmed by someone who is reading his papers: it is him).
 My g.g.grandfather James Birnie joined the Express at Spokane House.
 James McMillan I found at Edmonton House, but I believe he had explored the Rocky Mountain Portage (Yellowhead Pass) and did not travel out with the Express.

 So fine, we’re not getting very far on the outgoing express, but the journal is almost illegible because of rain, and was written in pencil, in any order (and often upside-down) in McLeod’s notebook.
 It will be easier to determine who was travelling in the incoming 1826 Express (now called the Columbia Express), as Aemilius Simpson’s journals were much easier to read.